-- A 20-year bundled REC and energy purchase (also known as the long-term power purchase agreements or "LTPPAs"), starting in June 2012, made by Ameren Illinois and ComEd in December 2010 pursuant to the Final Order in Docket No. 09-0373. - The February 2012 "Rate Stability" procurements mandated by Public Act 97-0616 for block energy products covering the period June 2013 through December 2017.
-110
+- A 20-year bundled REC and energy purchase (also known as the 2010 long-term power purchase agreements or LTPPAs), starting in June 2012, made by Ameren Illinois and ComEd in December 2010 pursuant to the Final Order in Docket No. 09-0373. - The February 2012 "Rate Stability" procurements mandated by Public Act 97-0616 for block energy products covering the period June 2013 through December 2017.115

-Due to the forecasted return of some load to the utilities, curtailment of the LTPPAs is highly unlikely for the 2016-2017 delivery year for ComEd and Ameren Illinois.
+Due to the forecasted return of some load to ComEd, and the relatively small change in load for Ameren Illinois, curtailment of the LTPPAs is unlikely for the 2016-2017 delivery year.
 MidAmerican is not covered by either LTPPAs or Rate Stability procurements.